FilippTrigub/show_off/README.md

 ## 🎯 Executive Summary

-**AI Content Manager** is a revolutionary platform that transforms how businesses manage their social media presence by automatically generating, curating, and distributing engaging content across multiple platforms.
+**AI Content Manager** is a revolutionary platform that transforms how businesses manage their social media presence by automatically generating, curating, and distributing engaging c---

+## 👥 Meet the Team

+**AI Content Manager** was built by a talented team of developers and innovators for BlackBox Hack 2025:

+- **Mehdi Berthé**
+- **Adrian Boamba**
+- **Filipp Trigub**
+- **Abdellahi El Moustapha**
+- **Maryam Cherkaoui**

+---le platforms.
 Built for the modern enterprise, it bridges the gap between technical innovation and marketing excellence.

 ---